Garuda Wisnu Kencana: Bali’s Epitome of Culture

 Jimbaran Beach

-Jimbaran Beach: A scenic golden-sand beach famed for its fresh seafood restaurants along the shore, offering romantic sunset dining experiences by the ocean.
+A golden-sand beach famous for the freshest seafood along the shore and romantic dinners at sunset by the water.

 Location: Jimbaran, Kec.
 Kuta Sel., Kabupaten Badung, Bali.